 How do I manage CPVT?

 Your healthcare provider may give you more instructions about how to manage your CPVT, such as:

-- Talk with your healthcare provider about what kind of exercise is safe for you.
+- Talking with your healthcare provider about what kind of exercise is safe for you

-- Monitor your symptoms carefully.
+- Monitoring your symptoms carefully.
 Make sure you see a healthcare provider regularly, even if you don’t have any symptoms.

-- Make sure all your healthcare providers know about your CPVT.
+- Making sure all your healthcare providers know about your CPVT

 When should I call my healthcare provider?